DEEP-eAcademy/PegasusHelper/README.md

 # PegasusHelper
-The pegasus helper is a small helper plugin for ILIAS which is required to operate the ILIAS Pegasus mobile application.
+The pegasus helper is a small helper plugin for ILIAS which is required to operate the IACUBUS mobile application.

+This is fork of an OpenSource project created by fluxlabs ag, CH-Burgdorf (https://fluxlabs.ch)

 Features:
 - Custom app login flow